2bnb/2bnb-extras/readme.md

 ## Naming conventions
 To make the names of this mod less likely to run into problems in the future regarding the inclusion of a number in the name:
-- for code: bnb_f
+- for code: bnb_e
-- for urls: 2bnb-framework
+- for urls: 2bnb-extras
-- for presentation: 2BNB Framework
+- for presentation: 2BNB Extras

 ### Prefixes
-The prefix `bnb_f_` should be used where appropriate to avoid any potential name clashes with other mods.
+The prefix `bnb_e_` should be used where appropriate to avoid any potential name clashes with other mods.

 ## Contact
 For any questions, contact Arend or Ford on the 2nd Battalion, Nord Brigade [Discord](https://discord.gg/DRaWNyf).